CC-PatrickC/Governance_App/README.md

-Goverenance App
+Patrick's Goverenance App for CC ITS

-To-Do List
-TBD